salcedoe/MtMdocs/docs/volumeProcessing/volshow.md

-# volshow
+# Rendering with `volshow`

-The function **volshow** can display Medical Volumes directly in live scripts.
+The function **`volshow`** can display Medical Volumes directly in live scripts.
 It's a simpler and faster way to display volumes without launching a separate app like the Medical Volume Viewer.

 ```matlab linenums="1" title="Display Medical Volume using volshow"
 mmSetUnitDataFolder(3) % cd to unit3 folder